Baseball for Aliens

 2. The team At Bat

 a.
 Players take their turns Up or At Bat according to a prearranged and announced sequence called the Batting Order or the Lineup.
-This Lineup continues throughout the game and cannot be reordered.
+This Lineup continues rotating throughout the game and cannot be reordered.
 It can be changed only by removing a player (for the remainder of the game) and substituting another.
 Thus a player At Bat is not Up again until all the other players have Batted.

 b.
-While waiting their turn, the players are basically inactive, waiting their turn in the Dugout, a covered bench area so called because it is ordinarily a step or two below ground level on the right side against the Stands.
+While waiting their turn, the players are basically inactive, in the Dugout, a covered bench area so called because it is ordinarily a step or two below ground level on the right side against the Stands.
 The Home Team’s Dugout is on the right, the Visiting Team’s on the left.

 c.
 The Batter must stand in the Batter’s Box while waiting for a pitch.
 If he steps out of the Box, as he sometimes may, the Pitcher cannot throw.